hoylen/rdigest/README.md

 they could be considered to be the same (see _Limitations_ for a discussion about what "same" actually means).

-### Calculating the total size of all files

-    ./rdigest.pl --quick --combined dir1 file1 dir2

-This example also illustrates that multiple directories and/or files can be processed.

 ### Combined digest of all files

 This command returns a single digest value that represents the